yegor256/blog/_posts/2015/dec/2015-12-22-why-dont-you-contribute-to-open-source.md

 ---

-In my [How Much Do You Cost?]({% pst 2014/oct/2014-10-29-how-much-do-you-cost %}) post last year, I said open-source contribution is a very important factor in defining who is good and who isn't, as far as programmers go.
+In my [How Much Do You Cost?]({% pst 2014/oct/2014-10-29-how-much-do-you-cost %}) post last year, I said [open source]({% pst 2018/may/2018-05-08-open-source-attributes %}) contribution is a very important factor in defining who is good and who isn't, as far as programmers go.
-I was saying that if you're not contributing to open source, if your GitHub profile is not full of projects and commits, your "value" as a software developer is low, simply because this lack of open-source activity tells everybody that you're **not passionate** about software development and are simply working for money.
+I was saying that if you're not contributing to open source, if your GitHub profile is not full of projects and commits, your "value" as a software developer is low, simply because this lack of open source activity tells everybody that you're **not passionate** about software development and are simply working for money.
 I keep getting angry comments about that every week.
 Let me answer them all here.